WHY CONSERVE WORKING LANDS?

 Project Approval from the Board of Directors

 Multiple due diligence reports need to be completed prior to conveying a conservation easement.
 These include, but may not be limited to: title; a conservation easement appraisal; a mineral remoteness assessment; and a baseline inventory report.
 Other due diligence reports may be required to complete the transaction.
 CCALT will provide a list of qualified professionals who specialize in the development of the required reports, but it is the landowner’s responsibility to contact, hire and pay for their production.
+The next steps provide additional details on specific due diligence reports.

 CCALT requires a title commitment be issued by a title company to determine ownership and evaluate all exceptions that may affect the title to the property.
 This is typically the first step in the due diligence process.
+A title policy in CCALT’s name will be obtained for the conservation easement interest at closing.

 The value of the conservation easement must be determined by an independent qualified conservation easement appraisal.
 The value of the conservation easement establishes the value by which both state and federal tax benefits are determined.
 NOTE: Standard land appraisals do not qualify.